Josh-Owen/PixelArtImageView/README.md

 targeting Android API 21 and above.
 The view extends [ImageView](https://developer.android.com/reference/android/widget/ImageView) behaviour and can therefore use any of it's properties.
 The library also implements callbacks allowing you intercept essential events such as once an image has begun being converted and upon completion in addition to providing some alternative configuration options.

 ![](Images/Image1.JPG)![](Images/Image2.JPG)

+Samples:
+Canvas Width x 88
+Canvas Height x 88

 ## Getting started